Wayvo/otigons-animation-macros/README.md

   Appologies for the inconvenience to those who have already imported these and done customization.
 But if this is the case, let me know and I can show you the code I fixed and you can just add it to your existing macros.

 2. Also, I noticed an issue I failed to test with the Token Magic FX code in these macros.
-Players are not able to apply the TMFX filters, only the GM.
-I am working on a fix for this and will push a release when I find it.
+You will need to enable the "Permissive Mode" in the TMFX Module settings.
+This enables players to apply TMFX filters

 3. Witchbolt macros have been updated for better implementation of loops